bradymiller/bradymiller.github.io/todo/index.md

 ### OpenEMR Next Release
 1. Issue - (for development and 5.0.1 ubuntu package also may need to add --link to the rsync command; ensure --link doesn't break anything since it may of broken the demo scripts)
 1. New ubuntu dependencies(for 5.0.1): php-ldap (this is already in the development package (version 7) for testing).
 Also may likely need nodejs (currently testing).
-REMOVE php-mcrypt from PHP7 packages!; also remove from 5.0.1/dev docker and docker farm.
+REMOVE php-mcrypt from PHP7 packages!
+1. Remove php-mycrtypt from 5.0.1/dev docker and docker farm.
+Ensure php-openssl working in ubuntu packages, dockers, and in xampp package (test log encryption and doc encryption to ensure it's working)
 1. Removed ubuntu perl dependencies, so will need to build a new version development ubuntu package at some point.
 In this package could also stream line the clone with the `--depth 1` setting.
 1. New ubuntu and xampp php settings to change to(for 5.0.1): max_input_time = -1 , memory_limit = 512M
 1. For next ubuntu package, don't secure files needed for install if auto-configuration was not done.(low priority)